 When the end of a lease is on the horizon, you have a decision to make.
-If the current tenant wishes to stay longer, you can opt to renew the lease or find another tenant.
+If the current tenant wishes to stay longer, you can choose between renewing a lease agreement and finding another tenant.
 Finding a new tenant can be a time-consuming and costly process that involves marketing the property, sorting through applications, showing the unit, and screening potential renters.
 The longer it takes to find a new tenant, the more expensive the process becomes.

-If you’re wondering whether or not to renew a current lease, check out our list of pros and cons and our tips on how to handle a lease renewal negotiation.
+If you’re wondering whether or not to renew a current lease, check out our list of pros and cons and our tips on how to handle lease renewals.

 Reasons to renew a lease

 The Balance outlines a few reasons for renewing a lease, and the first two involve time and money.
 If a tenant chooses to stay with you, you can save the time you would have to spend searching for a replacement and then getting the apartment ready for a new tenant.

 Eliminated the cost of finding a new tenant

 The expense of turning over each vacant unit averages around $1,750 a month.
 This is before you even take into consideration your own personal time (or that of your property manager’s), which could be better spent on other endeavors.

 If you increase the rent to keep up with market value, but don’t raise it so high that you make the current renter consider moving, you’ll receive more money each month without shelling out bucks to find a new tenant.
 You also won’t need to give the property a major overhaul, unless you agree to during lease negotiations.